How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 Our examples will all share some common features:

-- Customers will have the option to define their own price for a product
+- Customers will have the option to define their own custom price for a product

 - You’ll set minimum and maximum price ranges if you wish, or leave the price completely open-ended